GameDevTecnico/cubos-blog/content/0-2-and-coffeejam.rst

 For example, we provide a ``FieldsTrait``, which you can add to a type to expose its fields to the reflection system.

 One thing we were missing was information about inheritance relationships between types.
-I've added a new trait, ``InheritsTrait``, which allows you to specify that a type inherits from another type.
+We've added a new trait, ``InheritsTrait``, which allows you to specify that a type inherits from another type.

 This will be particularly useful for serialization, as right now we have to manually add the fields of the base class to the derived class.
 Now, serializers can check if this trait is present and fallback to the base class if necessary.